A 'mixed age couple' is where one member of the couple is working age and their partner is Pension Credit age.

 However, some 'mixed age' couples may be better off on Universal Credit, so 'better off' calculations need to be done.

 Jill and Ben are a couple, aged 61 and 66 respectively.
 They are married and live in a two bedroom property which they own outright i.e. no mortgage outstanding.
 Jill finishes work and goes to the local Jobcentre where she claims UC as they have no income other than Ben’s £90 a week State Pension.
-Their Maximum UC is £498.89 per month and they are awarded around £114 a month in UC (their Max UC is reduced by Ben's state pension and as unearned income is calculated on a daily rate, their award fluctuates).
+Their Maximum UC is £498.89 per month and they are awarded £108.89 a month in UC.
 Jill is also having to seek work as a condition of their claim.

 Is there anything we can do now?

 Couples already on Pension Credit will not be moved onto Universal Credit - they will be able to stay on Pension Credit.
-We have designed a leaflet to encourage the take up of Pension Credit for mixed age couples.
+We have designed a leaflet to encourage the take up of Pension Credit and / or Housing Benefit by mixed age couples, in order to protect their future income.

 What if they come off Pension Credit?

-If they claim Pension Credit but their claim comes to an end for some reason - for example they might inherit some money, and then they need to claim financial assistance again sometime in the future after claims for Pension Credit from mixed aged couples have been closed ie after Sept 2019 - then if the younger member of the couple is still of working age, the new claim would be for Universal Credit.
+If they claim Pension Credit but their claim comes to an end for some reason - for example they might inherit some money, and then they need to claim financial assistance again sometime in the future after claims for Pension Credit from mixed aged couples have been closed ie on or after 15 May 2019 - then if the younger member of the couple is still of working age, the new claim would be for Universal Credit.

 What if they decided on UC and the younger member becomes Pension Credit Age?